rackerlabs/support-how-to/content/account-management/support-pin-management.md

 2. Click the **Account** icon in the upper right-hand corner of the home page.
 This icon is located directly to the left of your username in the upper right-hand corner.

-3. Select **User Management** from the dropdown menu.
+3. Select **User Management** from the drop-down menu.

 4. You see a list of account users and contacts.
 Click on your user under the **Username** column to view or edit your Support PIN.

     **Note:** You are only able to view or edit the Support PIN of the user or contact you are logged in to the control panel as.
 You are not able to view or edit the Support PIN of other users or contacts.
-If you must reset the Support PIN of another user you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.
+If you must reset the Support PIN of another user, you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.

 5. You are now on the user profile page.
 Scroll to the section labeled **Support PIN**.

-6. If your Support PIN is locked you see the message **Support PIN Locked**.
+6. If your Support PIN is locked, you see the message **Support PIN Locked**.
 Click the **Unlock** link and then click the **Unlock** button on the popup that appears to unlock your Support PIN.

    Note: If you do not have the permissions to unlock the Support PIN, a banner appears telling you which account user or contact is permitted to unlock it.